-Detected road signs appear next to the speedometer in the driver display.
+Detected road signs appear in the head-up display and next to the speedometer in the driver display.

 Displayed road signs

 This list contains examples of road sign types that can be shown in the car.

 Symbol availability

 Road signs available to display in your car can change over time and vary between regions.
 The selection presented in this manual may not include every sign that can appear in your car's display.